fabba/WhackAMole/README.md

 - Icy / Need 1 click to kill and will freeze the rest of the moles for 2 seconds / 1

-- Smogy / Need 1 click to kill and will blur your screen for 3 seconds if not killed in a certain time / 2
+- Smogy / Need 1 click to kill and will blur your screen for 3 seconds / 2